donghyeon3813/vibe-commerce/.docs/02-sequence-diagrams.md

     participant OR as OrderRepository
     participant US as UserService
     participant UR as UserRepository
+    participant CS as CouponService
+    participant CR as CouponRepository
     participant PtS as PointService
     participant PtR as PointRepository
     participant PayS as PaymentService